AntonC9018/Dungeon-Hopper/logic/decorators/README.md

 # How to use the decorators

-Assume you have an entity you'd like to decorate.
+Assume you have an entity class you'd like to decorate.
 For that, just do the following:
 ```lua
 local Decorators = require "logic.decorators"
 Decorators.Start(MyEntity)        -- create the chain template on that object
 Decorators.MyDecorator(MyEntity)  -- add stuff to that template, add stuff to your entity
 ```
+> NOTE: You cannot decorate instances!
+You can apply the decorators only to classes!
+> So, in order to, e.g., stop your entities from taking damage while they are in some phase of their lifecycle, use some other logic, e.g. adding handlers to chains.
+> In our example, this would mean stopping event from propagating in `myEntity.chains.defence` chain by adding a nullifier handler to it

 ### Here is a list of all available decorators: